 - Share resources

 - Create a more consistent, coherent and visible delivery of cultural education to offer high quality arts and cultural education to all children and young people (CYP).

-MKCEP will develop a Cultural Education Strategy and Action Plan to ensure all Milton Keynes’ CYP (0-19 & 0-25 for those with special needs) have the opportunity to create, participate in and influence culture.
+MKCEP has developed a collaborative Cultural Education Strategy and to ensure all Milton Keynes’ CYP (0-19 & 0-25 for those with special needs) have the opportunity to create, participate in and influence culture.
 The aim is for such activity to positively impact on their well-being and support their creative, personal and educational development.
-We are now developing a Cultural Education Strategy and Action Plan around three key priorities:
+The Cultural Education Strategy has three key priorities:

 - Happier and Healthier Young People

 - Exploring, Discovering and Enabling Creativity

 You can download the full Cultural Education Strategy and appendices below: